idun-corp/Idun-Examples/ProptechOS-Edge-Interface/Edge-Connector-Overview/README.md

 The ProptechOS ID of the Device sending the message and the sub-device it refers to is needed.
 Hence, the Edge Connector must be able to translate the IDs from the edge system (e.g. the BMS tag, the LoRa Dev-EUI or BACnet Device ID) to the equivalent ProptechOS IDs.

-The edge connector must keep a map between the edge system ID and the ProptechOS ID.

-An alternative possibility is to rely on ProptechOS, and for the edge connector use the ProptehcOS API to look up the IDs.
+The edge connector can keep a map between the edge system ID and the ProptechOS ID, or rely on ProptechOS alias mapping.
+When using alias mapping, the edge connector will use the ProptehcOS API to look up the IDs.
 For instance, a BMS connector for the edge system `My BMS System` (sic) could query `proptechos.com/api/sensor?aliases=ns.proptechos.com/my-bms-system/my-tag-1-a` to get the ID of the ProptechOS sensor representing tag `my-tag-1-a` and its parent Device ID. (see more in the [Alias and Alias namespace section](../../ProptechOS-API/alias-alias-namespace))

+### Sensor Alias
+ProptechOS can receive edge messages with aliases as the `sensorId` value.
+So the Connector does not need to keep a map of all sensorIDs.

 ## 2. Format translation
 In ProptechOS (as in all RealEstateCore platforms) only messages with valid [RealEstateCore edge message format](https://github.com/RealEstateCore/rec/tree/master/api/edge_messages) are allowed.
 Hence, the Edge Connector must be able to translate the data from the edge system into the RealEstateCore format.
 See additional specification details at the `api/edge_messages`section of [the RealEstateCore docs](https://github.com/RealEstateCore/rec).